sin-ying-lin/sin-ying-lin/README.md

 I also post my two cents in quantitative modeling on my [website](https://sin-ying-lin.github.io/) from time to time. <br>
 <br>
 Yes, I provide therapy (under supervision). <br>
-No, Freud is not my friend, although I have read his entire book colelction in high school. <br>
+No, Freud is not my friend, although I have read his entire book collection in high school. <br>
 It has been almost a century since his debut.
 Things have changed *a lot*. <br>
 <br>
 Yes, I use R and Python. <br>